dirkroorda/laf-fabric/docs/workbench.rst

 	a function that gives the value of a feature attached by some annotation to some edge or node

 Now Python does not have strict encapsulation of data structures, so by just inspecting the classes and objects you can reach out for all aspects of the LAF data that went into the compiled data.
 See the GrAF feature coverage for a specification of what data ends up in the compilation.

+User Interface
+^^^^^^^^^^^^^^
+The current command line interface allows the execution of a single task, and then the workbench exits.
+Rerunning the task requires reloading the data and indexes.
+This is cumbersome when you are debugging tasks.
+I want to extend the command line interface to allow for repeated task execution and source switching with minimal reloading.